HES-XPLAIN/hes-xplain.github.io/docs/documentation/installation-guide.md

 !!!Warning
     The output of the above command must refer to, at least, a `python v3.x.x` version.

-Finally, run the following command to install `Dimlpfidex`:
+Finally, run the following command to install `dimlpfidex`:

 === "Windows"
     ```sh